 - In the entry field, type the name of the input device you are using and press Enter.
 The Install Additional Device Software window highlights the SOFTWARE to install option. - 7.
 Press F4 to display the SOFTWARE to install window. - 8.
 Type a forward slash (/) to display the Find window. - 9.
 For the IBM 1 Gigabit-SX iSCSI TOE PCI-X Adapter, type the following device package name: devices.pci.1410cf02 - 10.
 Press Enter.
 The system finds and highlights this device driver software. - 11.
+Press Enter.

-Press Enter. - The INSTALL ADDITIONAL DEVICE SOFTWARE screen displays.
-The entry fields are automatically updated. - 12.
-Press Enter to accept the information. - The ARE YOU SURE window displays. - 13.
-Press Enter to accept the information. - The COMMAND STATUS screen displays.
-The term RUNNING is highlighted, to indicate that the installation and configuration command is in progress. - 14.
-When RUNNING changes to OK, scroll to the bottom of the page and locate the Installation Summary. - After a successful installation, SUCCESS displays in the Result column of the Installation Summary. - 15.
-Remove the installation media from the drive. - 16.
+The INSTALL ADDITIONAL DEVICE SOFTWARE screen displays.
+The entry fields are automatically updated.

+The ARE YOU SURE window displays.

+The COMMAND STATUS screen displays.
+The term RUNNING is highlighted, to indicate that the installation and configuration command is in progress.

+14. When RUNNING changes to OK, scroll to the bottom of the page and locate the Installation Summary.

+After a successful installation, SUCCESS displays in the Result column of the Installation Summary.

+- 15. Remove the installation media from the drive. - 16.
 Press F10 to exit SMIT. - 17.
-Go to "Installing the IBM 1 Gigabit iSCSI TOE PCI-X Adapter" on page 18, to see the adapter installation procedure.
+Go to "Installing the IBM 1 Gigabit iSCSI TOE PCI-X Adapter" on page 22, to see the adapter installation procedure.